LAVAZZA Cookie Cup

 Packaging

-film from milk proteins
+film made from milk proteins

 – As a natural component of milk, casein is involved in the formation of cheese or curd, i.e. in the solidification of these.
 Scientists in Peggy Tomasula’s research group at the American Chemical Society (ACS) have succeeded in using these proteins to create a net-like structure that allows the fabric – rolled out thinly and[...]